 I admit my title is a bit tongue-in-cheek.
 This is not part of an official ongoing series of articles, but it really could be.
 There are SO many web design scams out there… What do I mean exactly by “scams”?
 Well take today’s story as an example.

-A new client hired us today for a re-design of their website, which is awesome and we’re delighted to be working with them.
-We’re especially delighted because another firm underbid us by quite a bit.
+A new client hired us today for a redesign of their website, which is awesome and we’re delighted to be working with them.
+We’re especially delighted because another firm underbid us by quite a bit for the website redesign.
 Now most people would have just grabbed the lowest price they could find, but to this gentleman’s credit, he took the time to analyze their numbers and he learned a few things… the bottom line is that, over the course of a year, he would have paid nearly double the amount of OUR quote!

 The quote was a slick multi-page PDF that hit a lot of emotional hot buttons and played on people’s suspicions and fears.
 They talked about how each of their web designs was “custom” (more on that in a moment) but they “keep their prices low” because they work in volume.
 Indeed, they professed to have had 5,000 clients in the past 5 years alone.
 Yes, I’d say that’s a volume operation… Lol Take a ticket and wait in line till your number is called, eh?